TeamSpeak-Systems/ts-services/README.md

 The 'ts-services' repository is used for hosting the TeamSpeak 5 services as teamspeak_server, synapse, postgresql using docker compose.

     git clone https://github.com/TeamSpeak-Systems/ts-services
+    cd ts-services

-Please use a tag as beta-58, this master branch is only here to guide you to a properly tagged release.
+Use a tag as *beta-58* as this *master branch* is only here to guide you to a properly tagged release.

     git tag
     beta-57